mtsochacki/advent-of-code-2021/README.md

 | [15](https://adventofcode.com/2021/day/15) | Under review |
 | [16](https://adventofcode.com/2021/day/16) | Under review |

-[^1]: Puzzle links only lead to part 1 of the daily challange.
+[^1]: Puzzle links only to part 1 of the daily challange.
 Part 2 is displayed only after user provides correct solution to part 1.

 ## Roadmap